jfjensen/CarND-Vehicle-Detection/writeup_jfj_1.md

 ###Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

 ---
+### Overview of the project files

+To this project belong the following files:

+- `writeup.md` The writeup (this document).
+- ...
+- `P5-notebook.ipynb` The Jupyter Notebook where the various steps ... have been tested and run.
+- `P5-notebook.html` HTML version of the Jupyter Notebook.
+- `/output_images` The directory containing the resulting images.
+- `project_video_result.mp4` The video showing the all the code at work.

 ###Histogram of Oriented Gradients (HOG)

 ####1.
 Explain how (and identify where in your code) you extracted HOG features from the training images.